hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

         - profileName: Emily Solis
           profilePicture: /img/headshot_emily.png
           profileTitle: Member of the Tech Committee
-          profileBlurb: Emily has volunteered with non-profit organizations since the age of 18.
+          profileBlurb: "Pronouns: She/her.
+Emily has volunteered with non-profit organizations since the age of 18.
 She has made several professional career transitions, finding success as a Licensed Nurse, Instructor of Nursing, Web Technology Consultant, and Sales Director.
 Today she works full-time as a Network Security Engineer and mentors students and entry-level engineers.
-Emily lives in Nevada and splits her time between Henderson and Lake Tahoe.
+Emily lives in Nevada and splits her time between Henderson and Lake Tahoe."
           showProfile: true
         - profileName: Valerie Solis
           profilePicture: /img/headshot_val.png
           profileTitle: Member of the Tech Committee
+          profileBlurb: >-
+            Pronouns: She/her.

-          profileBlurb: "Valerie is a Cisco certified network engineer based in Columbus, Ohio.
+            Valerie is a cybersecurity project manager and has an IT background as a Cisco certified network engineer.
 She believes the field of tech should be all inclusive and envisions a world where nerds of all kinds work together in harmony to build a better future.
 Also, she is a Sagittarius sun, Scorpio moon, and Taurus Rising.
 Her favorite things are traveling, Netflix, and snacks.
-Pronouns: She/her."
           showProfile: true
         - profileName: David Pineda
           profilePicture: /img/headshot_boyan.png
           profileTitle: Member of the Tech Committee
-          profileBlurb: David is one of those break things to see how it works kinda guys.
-            Whether that's fixing cars or fixing websites is more often than not a good learned lesson.
-But with 11 years of web development experience he's picked up a trick or two making sure that his projects are functional and performant.
-Always looking for a good challenge he sees the benefit in learning by doing.
+          profileBlurb: "Pronouns: He/him.
+David is one of those \"break things to see how it works\" kinda guys.
+Whether that's fixing cars or fixing websites, it's more often than not a good learned lesson.
+But with 11 years of web development experience, he's picked up a trick or two, making sure that his projects are functional and performant.
+            Always looking for a good challenge, he sees the benefit in learning by doing."
       showGroup: true
       groupType: committee
     - teamName: Public Relations Committee